google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Jackery: Standard BMS charge blocking — charging simply stops below 0°C. No heater, no workaround.
 Best for 3-season use, not alpine expeditions.

 Don't assume your model has heating.
 Self-heating is a premium feature, not brand-wide.
-Check your specific model's spec sheet.
+Check your specific model's spec sheet before purchasing for winter use.

 Practical strategies